JudgeBeeb/BeebOPL/README.md

 - [x] ~~System crashes following use of the `ESCAPE` key.~~

+- [x] ~~Check for the presence of a BeebOPL card before attempting to play a file and issue error.~~

+- [x] ~~Include error messages for card not found, not a valid DRO file, unsupported DRO version, wrong card version and compressed file not supported.~~

 - [ ] The YM3812 flush routine doesn't seem to work all the time.
 Subsequent tunes can be a little corrupted if they are played without a preceding hard break.

 - [ ] Due to an inherent problem with OSGBPB, the filing system cannot keep up with the demands of particularly large/complex DRO files.
 The player effectively '_laps_' the circular buffer and starts repeating the same segment of the file.